LibertyDSNP/spec/pages/Frequency/Validation.md

 ### File Validation

 1. Retrieve the file from the IPFS network using the `cid`.
-1. (Required for non-trusted IPFS nodes) Verify the file hash by [comparing it to the hash included in the `cid`](https://docs.ipfs.tech/concepts/hashing/).
+1. Verify the file hash by [comparing it to the hash included in the `cid`](https://docs.ipfs.tech/concepts/hashing/).
+(Required for non-trusted IPFS nodes.)
 1. Verify that the byte length of the retrieved file matches the `payload_length`.

 ### Publication Announcements Validation